A Degeneracy Framework for Scalable Graph Autoencoders: Scaling up Graph AE/VAE with Degeneracy

-\paragraph{On the selection of $k$.} To select $k$, one must face an inherent performance/speed trade-off, as illustrated in section 4.
-Besides, on large graphs, training AE/VAE is usually impossible on lowest cores due to overly large memory requirements.
-In our experiments, we adopt a simple strategy when dealing with large graphs, and train models on the lowest computationally tractable cores, i.e. on largest possible subgraphs.
-In practice, these subgraphs are significantly smaller than the original ones (at least 95\% of nodes are removed).
-Moreover, when running experiments on medium-size graphs where all cores are tractable, we plainly avoid choosing $k < 2$ (since $\mathcal{V} = \mathcal{C}_0 = \mathcal{C}_1$, or $\mathcal{C}_0 \approx \mathcal{C}_1$, in all our graphs).
-Setting $k=2$, i.e. removing \textit{leaves} from the graph, empirically appears as a good option, preserving performances w.r.t. models trained on $\mathcal{G}$ while significantly reducing running times by pruning up to 50\% of nodes in our graphs.
+\paragraph{On the Selection of $k$.} When selecting $k$, one will usually face a performance/speed trade-off (i.e., choosing small graphs would decrease running times, but also performances), as illustrated in Section 4.
+Besides, on large graphs ($n~>~50,000$), training a graph AE/VAE on the lowest cores would usually be impossible, due to overly large memory requirements.
+In our experiments, we will adopt a simple strategy when dealing with such large graphs.
+We will train our graph AE/VAE models on the largest possible subgraphs.
+In practice, these subgraphs will be significantly smaller than the original ones ($<5\%$ of nodes).
+Moreover, when running experiments on medium-size graphs where all cores would be tractable, we will plainly avoid choosing $k < 2$ (since $\mathcal{V} = \mathcal{C}_0 = \mathcal{C}_1$, or $\mathcal{C}_0 \approx \mathcal{C}_1$, in all our graphs).
+Setting $k=2$, i.e., removing \textit{leaves} from the graph, will empirically appear as a good option, preserving performances w.r.t. models trained on $\mathcal{G}$ while significantly reducing running times by pruning~up~to~50\%~of~nodes.